Sex Reassignment Surgery in West Orange, NJ

 If you have gender dysphoria, professionals usually recommend supportive counseling before surgery.
 The decision to have surgery is both very serious and very personal.

-A sex reassignment surgery for a female-to-male can involve several surgeries in order to reach the desired outcome.
+A gender affirmation surgery for trans men (female-to-male) can involve several surgeries in order to reach the desired outcome.

-Typically, when transitioning from female to male, most will choose to remove the breasts through a mastectomy and alter the genital region, known as bottom surgery.
+Typically, when transitioning from female to male, most will choose to remove the breasts through a mastectomy, more commonly referred to as top surgery.
+Some may also choose to alter their genital region, referred to as bottom surgery.

 The two main aspects of bottom surgery include removal of female organs and construction of a penis through metoidioplasty or phalloplasty